Skip to content

 It Happened One Night (1934)

-This essay first appeared on Fourth & Sycamore.
-Frank Capra’s It Happened One Night opens with a rich father (Walter Connolly) and his spoiled adult daughter (Claudette Colbert)… Read more “It Happened One Night (1934)”
+Frank Capra’s It Happened One Night opens with a rich father (Walter Connolly) and his spoiled adult daughter (Claudette Colbert) on a yacht somewhere south of Miami, Florida,… Read more “It Happened One Night (1934)”

 The Lady Eve (1941)

-This essay first appeared on Fourth & Sycamore.
 A gorgeous and talented con artist sets her sights on a naive and vulnerable brewery heir.
-With the help… Read more “The Lady Eve (1941)”
+With the help of her father (and partner in crime), she… Read more “The Lady Eve (1941)”

 Days of Heaven (1978)

-This essay first appeared on Fourth & Sycamore.
-In April, our Third Floor Film Series will be a screening of Days of Heaven.
-This 1978 film by visionary director Terrence… Read more “Days of Heaven (1978)”
+In April, the Third Floor Film Series will be a screening of Days of Heaven.
+This 1978 film by visionary director Terrence Malick is one of the most visually… Read more “Days of Heaven (1978)”

 Ida (2013)

-This essay first appeared on Fourth & Sycamore.
-The 2013 Polish film Ida, directed by Pawel Pawlikowski, is a beautifully shot film of devastating emotional power.… Read more “Ida (2013)”
+The 2013 Polish film Ida, directed by Pawel Pawlikowski, is a beautifully shot film of devastating emotional power.
+The film tells the story of a young woman’s personal… Read more “Ida (2013)”

 Man on a Tightrope (1953)

-This essay first appeared on Fourth & Sycamore.
-Man on a Tightrope is one of director Elia Kazan’s most underrated films and one of his best.… Read more “Man on a Tightrope (1953)”
+Man on a Tightrope is one of director Elia Kazan’s most underrated films and one of his best.
+The film’s title has more than one meaning–the main… Read more “Man on a Tightrope (1953)”

 Wings (1927)